Skip to content

 After about 15 minutes we entered the red gates when a person dressed in a medieval regal costume said in a matching accent “But what is your affair in Elsinore?”
 Even as I replied “We are here as visitors?”, another voice behind me said “My lord, I came to see your father’s funeral”.
 Then it struck.
 Ha, that must be Horatio and the one in front of me was surely Hamlet.

 Elsinore as referred in the play is generally believed by scholars, to be derived from Helsingør, and Kronborg was the setting for the play.
-In his remembrance, Shakespeare Festival takes place in Kronborg Castle each year in August and we were lucky to be right in the middle of it.
+In his remembrance, Shakespeare Festival at Kronborg castle takes place in the Castle each year in August and we were lucky to be right in the middle of it.

 The castle as it appears now was rebuilt in 1620 when the original castle was destroyed in a fire.
 This remarkable castle was also the home of the royalty till late 17th century.
 The collection of tolls continued right until 1857 when the King abolished the unpopular tax.